 - You might consider making small individual cakes.
 We have a square muffin baking tin that is just ideal, although we then need to bake in two batches.
 These small cakes are ideal as gifts and for impressing your work-mates.
 You will need to reduce the cake cooking time, depending on the size of the individual cakes.
 We have found 1 ¾ hours is about right.
 If doing this you will need to grease the tins with butter.

-- Covering the top of the mixture with baking paper will stop the top of the cake browning excessively.
+- Covering the top of the mixture with baking paper will stop the top of the cake from browning excessively.

 - Mango jam is available from good Indian grocers.
 Aside from its use here you just may become addicted to it.
 Last night’s leftover roti with mango jam is a delight.